tasket/Contents/docs/configuration/vpn.md

        sudo openvpn --config qtunnel.conf --auth-user-pass

    Watch for status messages that indicate whether the connection is successful; In the case of `openvpn` it should display _"Initialization sequence completed"_.
+   Make sure you see a successful connection message before moving on to the next step.
    Testing can be done from another VPN VM terminal window using a `ping` command like:

        ping -c20 1.1.1.1